fqmachado/fqmachado/README.md

-### Hi, I'm Fábio Machado Healthcare professional and IT student from Brazil.
+### Hi.
+I'm Fábio Machado.
+Healthcare professional and IT student from Brazil.

 - 🧰 Currently working as a Medical Devices Maintenance Specialist.
-- 🧙‍♂️ Currently studying Python, HTML, CSS, and Javascript.
+- 🧙‍♂️ Currently studying Software Engineering, Python, HTML, CSS, and Javascript.
 - 🤔 I need help in the languages I'm studying.
+A help that is a priority is private classes - specially on Python.

 ### - 👨‍🎓💡 I'm studying: